MICKIYEZE/password-saver/README.md

 **The Idea:**

-Passwords, are a daily neccesity we all need, eather for your phone or you Computer.​
+Passwords, are a daily neccesity we all need, eather for your phone or your Computer.​

 Writing the saved passwords in a book is also not an option (in my opinion).
 The most convenient option (in